CRISES IN THE CAPITALIST SYSTEM

 Deadly weapons, especially atomic bombs, caused extensive casualties.

-On 6th August 1945, the U.S. dropped an atomic bomb on Hiroshima, and on 9th August 1945, a second bomb was dropped on Nagasaki.
+On 6th August 1945, the U.S. dropped atomic bomb on Hiroshima and on 9th August 1945, a second bomb was dropped on Nagasaki.

 On 24th October 1945, the United Nations Organization (UNO) was established, replacing the League of Nations.